 Staying healthy at work isn't always easy.
 With all your coworkers sneezing and sniffing around you, it may seem impossible.
-Find out how to stay healthy at work with these tips.
+Find out how to avoid the germs with these tips.

 This means every time you use the restroom, before you eat, after you sneeze or cough and any other time your hands feel dirty.
 Also, keep a bottle of hand sanitizer

 at your desk, for when you can't get to a sink.

 2. Keep your workspace clean.Clean your phone, computer keyboard and anything else that you use frequently.
 Even if you are the only user, germs can live on these objects and you can reinfect yourself.